The nature of the Human Resources (HR) role of an Executive Assistant (EA) or Office Manager (OM) will depend greatly on the size of the organisation.

 With only three or four employees this is not a full day’s work but even then the importance of the function should not be understated as we are handling each individual’s career and aspirations.

-In some smaller firms the HR function is regarded as a necessary chore detracting from the main issues of generating sales leads and in turn sales.
-This attitude needs to change as growth takes place as it will eventually become a major block on genuine future company expansion.
+In some smaller firms, the HR function is regarded as a necessary chore detracting from the main issues of generating sales leads and in turn sales.
+This attitude needs to change as growth takes place and it will eventually become a major block on genuine future company expansion.

 At his stage the company needs to decide formally on its culture and develop clear corporate objectives in a formal way; at this time it is not possible to ignore HR as a central pillar of growth.